Akemi Dawn Bowman

 The way she described her relationship with her brothers made so much sense to me.
 I especially leaned towards her younger brother, Shoshi.
 The way he found solace in embracing his Asian culture was heartwarming to me.

 Now, I don’t want to talk about her, but I must.
 Her mother… this woman made me rage.
 I may have yelled at my book multiple times.
 Tears of rage were coming out of my eyes, I just… couldn’t.

 “But if I could fix myself and turn off the anxiety long enough to feel normal, I would have a long time ago.”

 And she had such a huge influence on Kiko’s life, how she saw herself, her self doubt on how people saw her… she was the Worst.
 And I appreciate how the end wasn’t this ‘Let’s all hug, I have seen the error of my ways’ type of ending; it was realistic.

 However, she wasn’t… complex or 3-dimensional.
 I felt a sense of being evil just for the sake of being evil.
 But maybe that’s life.
 We don’t know why a person’s the way they are and we just have to accept that there’s nothing we can do but take care of ourselves and those we love.
 So that aspect didn’t hinder my enjoyment of the story.

-The Chinatown scene was especially cute and important to her journey of finding herself.
-Speaking of amazing people, Hiroshi and his family was such a sweet addition to the story.
-Helping her expand her art, while giving her wise words, they showed her what a family full of love was like and my heart was full of affection for this book.
+The Chinatown scene was especially cute and important to her journey of finding herself and coming to terms with her insecurities over her being biracial.
+And speaking of amazing people, Hiroshi and his family was such a sweet addition to the story.
+Helping her expand her art, while giving her wise words, they showed her what a family full of love was like and my heart is full of affection for this book.

 Now, I didn’t mention her dad because he wasn’t really in the book that much, but from what we did get he was sweet.
 I wish he would’ve taken more of an initiative, but it was explained why he was in the background.
 Overall, this is a favorite of 2017, maybe even all time.
 We need more important books like this.